 Admission and matriculation into a PhD program does not automatically qualify a student to be a candidate for that PhD degree.
 Typically, a student advances to candidacy by the end of the third year in the PhD program, but this can vary from person to person, or by degree program.
-To become a formal PhD candidate, generally after passing the PhD qualifying exam or qualifying paper, a student formulates their dissertation committee with the help of the DGS or another assigned academic advisor, and submits the <a href="https://pnd.nichor.org/linearing-nc-state-n
+To become a formal PhD candidate, generally after passing the PhD qualifying exam or qualifying paper, a student formulates their dissertation committee with the help of the DGS or another assigned academic advisor, and submits the PhD Application to Candidacy (ATC) to their department to begin the application vetting process.
+Each PhD student shall consult with the director of graduate study (DGS) to discuss the right time to file for PhD candidacy.

 At such time, the student's PhD committee and the director of graduate study and/or the department chair will carefully review the student's performance in coursework, independent study, and any qualifying exam results as evidenced in the PhD ATC materials.
 Upon department approval, the ATC is then vetted by the school's divisional committee (if required), the relevant dean, and finally the Graduate School.
-Upon Graduate School approval of the ATC, the PhD student becomes a candidate, enters the final ABD stage of their program, and engages generally exclusively, in scholarship leading to a completed dissertation.
+Upon Graduate School approval of the ATC, the PhD student becomes a candidate, enters the final ABD stage of their program, and engages generally exclusively, in scholarship leading to a completed